-Learners enrolled onto vocational qualifications up to Level 2 who have a Derbyshire postcode, are employed, and earn less than £18,525 per year, are entitled to complete the course for free.
-To confirm eligibility, you must provide a wage slip dated within three months of the learning start date, or current employment contract, which states your gross monthly / annual wages.
+Learners enrolled onto vocational qualifications up to level 2 who have a Derbyshire postcode, are employed, and earn less than £18,525 per year, are entitled to complete the course for free.
+To confirm eligibility, you must provide a wage slip dated within 3 months of the learning start date, or current employment contract, which states your gross monthly or annual wages.

 Returning to work or upskilling

 New skills and qualifications can help boost your chances of success in a rapidly changing job market.
 We have the following qualification and skills courses on offer:

 Many courses are free or have fee reductions depending on your personal circumstances.

 If you aren't sure where to start or need help with preparing a CV, doing applications or interviews, we can help, whatever your age and ambitions.
 We offer free online short careers workshops run by our careers service coaches including: